 About 1000 POWs were transferred to the Brazil Maru on Saturday, January 13.
 The ship sailed at dawn on the 14th and sometime that afternoon the POWs received their first meal of a quarter cup of red rice for each POW.
 The POWs found the first night on the ship was extremely cold.
 What made it worse was that most of the POWs had dysentery.

 During this part of the trip, as many as 30 POWs died each day.
 The ship also towed one or two other ships which had been damaged.
 The POWs received two meals a day which consisted of each man receiving a third of a cup of rice and eight teaspoons of tea.

 Of the original 1619 men that boarded the Oryoku Maru, only 459 of the POWs had survived the trip to Japan.
-After the war, Major John C. Morley’s name was placed on the Tablets of the Missing at the new American Military Cemetery at Manila.
+After the war, Major John C. Morley’s name was placed on the Walls of the Missing at the new American Military Cemetery at Manila.
 His family also had his name placed on a headstone in Section 13, Row 9 – 1, at Evergreen Cemetery, Painesville, Ohio.